-For 2023, the Group has set a goal to further improve the level of compliance, with zero fines or penalties for breaches of this legislation.
-At the same time, the aim is to continuously optimise Policies and Procedures, to train and raise awareness among employees and to further improve the level of protection of third-party personal data.
+For 2024, the Group has set as its goal the further improvement of the level of compliance, zero fines or sanctions for violation of the specific legislation.
+At the same time, the goal is to train and raise awareness among employees, to further improve the level of protection of personal data of third parties and to ensure the compliance of the new companies that join the Group.

-7.2 Results of the policies and non-financial performance indicators on Social Issues
+7.2 Results of the policies and non-financial performance indicators on Data Privacy Issues